Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Introduction

-SH is a natural property that is widely used in high-dimensional statistics: it leads to more interpretable models with good predictive performance~\cite{bien2013lasso}. {Moreover, SH promotes \textsl{practical sparsity}, i.e., the number of main features that need to be measured when making new predictions---this is helpful in applications where measuring features is expensive.} An impressive line of work for learning sparse interactions under SH is based on a regularization framework (see~\cite{choi2010variable, radchenko2010variable, bien2013lasso, lim2015learning, yan2017hierarchical, she2018group} and the references therein).
+An impressive line of work for learning sparse interactions under SH is based on a regularization framework (see~\cite{choi2010variable, radchenko2010variable, bien2013lasso, lim2015learning, yan2017hierarchical, she2018group} and the references therein).
 These methods minimize the empirical risk with sparsity-inducing regularizers to enforce SH.
 While these lead to estimators with good statistical properties, computation remains a major challenge.
 Indeed, the complex nature of the regularizers used to enforce SH prevents most current optimization algorithms from scaling beyond $p \sim 10^3$.
 However, in many real-world applications $p$ can be in the order of tens of thousands, which is limiting the adoption of SH methods in practice.
 To address this shortcoming, we propose a convex regularization framework and develop a novel scalable algorithm, by carefully exploiting the problem-specific structural sparsity.
 Our algorithm can solve the SH learning problem with $p=50,000$ ($\sim 10^9$ interactions) and achieves significant speed-ups (over $4900$x) compared to the state of the art.